alleyinteractive/mantle-docs/docs/getting-started/installation.md

 ## Requirements

 Mantle has two system requirements to run: PHP to be at least running 8.0 and WordPress to be at least 5.9.
-Mantle supports up to PHP 8.2.
+Mantle supports PHP 8 to 8.2.

 ## How Can I Use Mantle?